Early September 1990

 The four part "Lazarus Project" and Jo Duffy's short run/extended fill-in comes to an end with this issue, as she makes way for Larry Hama's debut next issue.
 Her first couple of issues weren't terrible, but the last three part of the "Lazarus Project" are, in part because they tie-in to a story that never saw print (Fallen Angels II), though even then this would still be something of a mess.

 This issue does at least reveal that Coy bought into the Lazarus project believing he'd get super-powered soldiers out of it, but whatever the Master Form's deal is remains a mystery.

 Karma terminates her partnership with her uncle this issue, thanking him for his efforts in locating her missing siblings but telling him they're even now, and warning that if he harms anyone outside of Madripoor, she'll come after him.
-Karma next appears in Wolverine #45.
+Karma next appears in New Warriors #45.

 Fresh off his stint not being Jim Lee over on Uncanny X-Men, Bill Jaaska fills in on this issue, the four part story's third artist.

 The Best There is at What He Does